psychofisch/GPGPU_examples/ReadMe.md

 │   └───GENERAL
 │   │   │   MAXPARTICLES → int, maximum number of particles
 │   │   │   DROPSIZE → int, number of particles dropped
-│   │
+│   │   │   VERT → string, filename of the vertex shader for the particles │   │   │   FRAG → string, filename of the fragment shader for the particles │   │
 │   └───CONTROLS
 │   │   │   MOUSESENS → float, mouse sensitivity